westondcrewe/twitter_postgres_indexes/README.md

 **due date:** ~~Thursday 18 April~~

-1. graduating students: Tuesday 23 April
+1. graduating students: Sunday 21 April

     I recommend it to be submitted before your final exam, so I can give you your final grade during the exam.